-Career possibilities: Graduates will be well prepared for entry level positions within the ornamental landscape industry, including private landscape companies, municipal parks, golf courses, garden centres, vegetable farms, orchards, and more.
+Nevertheless, graduates will be well prepared for entry level positions within the ornamental landscape industry, including private landscape companies, municipal parks, golf courses, garden centres, vegetable farms, orchards, and more.

-Student Services 1-800-715-0915 (questions@nic.bc.ca
+Student Services 1-800-715-0915 cquestions@nic.bc.ca

 - Learn from the best.
-You'll learn from qualified instructors with years of professional knowledge and industry experience to share. - Hands-on experience matters.
+You'll learn from qualified instructors with years of professional knowledge and experience to share. - Hands-on experience matters.
 Applied learning and practice is a key part of the program.
-It gives you the confidence and experience needed for employment. - Join a growth industry.
-The economic impact of ornamental horticulture in Canada has grown in real terms by 2.1 percent each year since 2002.
-In BC, this sector accounts for more than \$2 billion in revenue and more than 25,000 jobs.
-Learn more: The Canadian Ornamental Horticulture Alliance.
+It gives you the knowledge and experience you are looking for to work confidently in your own landscape or garden.

 Landscape horticulture is the art of selecting, handling and utilizing ornamental trees, shrubs, and turf grass for the design, development and maintenance of public and private landscape spaces.
-The Landscape Horticulture Fundamentals certificate program is an intensive evening/weekend program that provides essential skills for those seeking employment in the growing horticulture industry.
-It is also a good starting point for anyone planning to continue their studies in more specialized horticultural disciplines or for the recreational gardener who wants to increase their horticultural knowledge.
+The Landscape Horticulture Fundamentals certificate program is an intensive evening/weekend program that is a good starting point for anyone planning to continue their studies in more specialized horticultural disciplines or for the recreational gardener who wants to increase their horticultural knowledge.
+Graduates will also have the skills to pursue entry-level work in horticulture upon completion.

 The program provides a solid foundation in horticulture while focusing on landscape maintenance skills and introducing landscape design considerations.
 Courses cover a wide range of topics, including horticulture practices, equipment, and organizational skills; plant identification, health, and science; soil; as well as landscape maintenance skills and design fundamentals.
-Students will also complete WHMIS certification and spend a good part of the program working on campus practicing their new skills.
+Students will also complete WHMIS certification and spend a good part of the program practicing their new skills on campus.